cakephp/docs/en/console-and-shells.rst

 also use switches or options on shell applications, these are available at ``$this->params``, but we'll cover that in a bit.

+When using a ``main()`` method you won't be able to use the positional arguments or parameters.
+This is because the first positional argument or option is interpreted as the command name.
+If you want to use arguments and options, you should use method names other than ``main``.

 Using Models in your shells
 ---------------------------